A00456020/A00456020_djangorestapi/README.md

 The database used is MySQL database created using the following sql commands:

 create database djangorestapi_db;
-create user djangodbadmin identified by "access";
+create user 'djangodbadmin'@'%' identified by "access";
-grant all on djangorestapi_db.* to 'djangodbadmin'@'%';
+grant all privileges on djangorestapi_db.* to 'djangodbadmin'@'%';

 To get the list of all the hotels, use: